mobilecoinfoundation/mobilecoin/BRANCHING.md

 Minor releases are created by creating a release branch e.g. `release/v4.1` off of the predecessor `release/v4.0`.

+Any bugs that are found are fixed in the release branch first.

 Release candidates are tagged on release branches.

 Propagating changes